RobertBarrow/The-Blockchain-Charitable-Trust/phase-one.md

 Functionality required

 * must be able to Register and De-register as a Sovereign Entity
+* must be able to Request Currencies be Opened and Closed (GSCs)
+* must be able to Request Accounts be Opened and Closed
-* must be able to Open and Close Accounts, Funds and Ports
+* must be able to Open and Close Funds and Ports
-* must be able to Request Trustcoins (into a single, specified Fund) - to be fullfilled by another party
+* must be able to Request Trustcoins (into a single, specified Fund) - to be fullfilled by a Central Bank, or other participant)
 * must be able to Deposit and Withdraw Trustcoins from Funds and Containers, respectively)
 * must be able to Deposit and Withdraw Trustcoins and Assets (from Funds and Containers, respectively)
 * must be able to Transfer Trustcoins between Funds (source must belong to own account, but destination can be any account)

 Associated Smart Contracts

-* Register as a Sovereign Entity
+* Register as a Sovereign Entity - _also sets the initial GSC_
-* De-register as a Sovereign Entity (must not hold any BTC or Assets)
+* De-register as a Sovereign Entity (must not hold any "BCT" or other digital Assets)

+* Request Currency (new GSC) - _to be fullfilled by a Central Bank_
+* Request Currency Retirement (old GSC) - _to be fullfilled by a Central Bank_

+* Request an Account (be opened) - _to be fullfilled by a Central Bank_
+* Request Account Closure (Account must be empty)

+* Open Fund (within to a single [owned] Account)
+* Close Fund (must be "empty")

+* Transfer Trustcoins (from one Fund [in an owned Account] to another \[any "Active" Account\])

+##### Currency (linkable entity)

+Purpose

+* represents Government Sovereign Currency used as Legal Tender

+Associated Smart Contracts

+* Register Currency (linked to a Sovereign Entity)
+* De-register Currency (linked to a Sovereign Entity)

 ##### Central Bank (controlling entity)

+Purpose

+* to Create and Retire Currencies (GSCs)
+* to Create and Close Accounts
+* to Set the LXR [to GSC]
+* to Create and Destroy BCT (using GSC at the prevailing LXR)

 Functionality required

 * must be able to Register and De-register as a Central Bank
-* must be able to Create and Close Accounts (as requested by another party)
+* must be able to Create and Close Accounts - _as requested by another party_
-* must be able to Create and Destroy BTC (using LCG at the prevailing LXR, as requested by the linked Sovereign Entity)
+* must be able to Create and Destroy BCT - _as requested by the linked Sovereign Entity_
+* must be able to Set [and Adjust] the LXR [to the GSC] (as used by the linked Sovereign Entity)

 Associated Smart Contracts

-* Register as a Central Bank (linked to a Sovereign Entity)
+* Register as a Central Bank (linked to a single Sovereign Entity) - _setting the GSC and initial LXR_
 * De-register as a Central Bank (must not have any "Active" accounts)
+* Adjust the LXR [to the GSC] (must not be zero)
-* Create BTC (as requested by a Sovereign Entity)
+* Create BCT (at the prevailing LXR) - as requested by a Sovereign Entity
-* Destroy BTC (as requested by a Sovereign Entity)
+* Destroy BCT - as requested by a Sovereign Entity

 ##### Agent (participating entity)